-After that you may feel the urge to rush off to another part of Australia.
-But there’s value in sticking around as there are countless great things to see in Victoria outside of Melbourne and often the easiest way to see them is on a day trip from Melbourne.
+After that, you may feel the urge to rush off to another part of Australia.
+However, there’s value in sticking around as there are countless great things to see in Victoria outside of Melbourne, and often the easiest way to see them is on a day trip.
 The best day trips from Melbourne show you all the great things Australia has to offer, from wildlife and nature to pristine coastline.
-You’ll be amazed at how easy it is to see some of the best places to visit in Victoria all from the comfort of your homebase in Melbourne.
+You’ll be amazed at how easy it is to see some of the best places to visit in Victoria all from the comfort of your base in Melbourne.

 1. Great Ocean Road

 There’s really no better place to start than with one of the most classic Melbourne day trips, the Great Ocean Road.
-This stretch of coastline south-west of Melbourne is the ideal place to spend your day thanks to its rugged and gorgeous seaside scenery.
+This stretch of coastline southwest of Melbourne is the ideal place to spend your day thanks to its rugged and gorgeous seaside scenery.
 The big attraction along the route is the Twelve Apostles, an area of rocky cliffs and offshore rocky stacks that have been worn away by erosion.
-Part of the appeal of this region is the road itself, the Great Ocean Road offers view after view as you pass between beaches and small seaside towns.
+Part of the appeal of this region is the road itself since the Great Ocean Road offers view after view as you pass between beaches and small seaside towns.
 You’ll want to stop in at some of these towns, like Apollo Bay and Anglesea.
-There’s also the peaceful rainforest of Great Otway National Park, home to walking trails, waterfalls, and the chance to spot koalas.
+There’s also the peaceful rain forest of Great Otway National Park, home to walking trails, waterfalls, and koalas.

 Getting there: A day trip down the Great Ocean Road is best done as a road trip, as you can’t stop along the way properly with public transport.
 So if you don’t have your own wheels, it’s best to go with an organized tour.

 2. Healesville Sanctuary